Terms of Service

 Services Scope

-Services are limited to the scope and deliverables defined in each signed proposal, statement of work, or master services agreement.
+Services are limited to the scope, operational outputs, deployment boundaries, and responsibilities defined in each signed proposal, statement of work, or master services agreement.

 No Professional Advice